-Edward's obviously sweet on the bay Appaloosa named Sabrina.
+Edward's obviously sweet on the bay Appaloosa.
 I can't help peeking over the Shetland pony I'm grooming to watch Edward sweet talk Sabrina while feeding her carrots out of the palm of his hand.
 It's no wonder he's hiding beneath his hat—something tells me this cowboy doesn't have the easiest time displaying affection.
 He's so quiet I can't make out what he's saying, but it sounds almost like a song.
 Sabrina whinnies gently while he polishes up her coat with the soft brush.

 I'm a little embarrassed to find myself jealous of the kindness Edward seems to hold in his heart for her.
 I probably shouldn't press, but I'm intrigued.
 "She's your favorite, huh?"

 "Bree's special."
 He lifts his chin and I see I've made him blush.
-Just when I'm afraid he's shut down, he adds, "Dad picked her up at auction a few years ago.
+Just when I'm afraid he's shut down, Edward adds, "Dad picked her up at auction a few years ago.
 She'd been badly abused."

 I step over to the wall dividing us and take a closer look.
 "Oh no. What happened?"

 Edward cringes, and I recognize the expression my father would bring home whenever something bad happened on his beat.
 "Some owners have been known to drape heavy weights around the neck so it'll hang lower and show better."